Hemp Reinforced Polypropylene Composites For the Automotive Industry

 - Calcium carbonate – It modifies thermal properties.

-Join us as we build a world out of hemp.
+Join us as we make a world out of hemp.